YashIndane/Web-Menu/README.md

 systemctl stop httpd
 ```

+As the automation program is a long process , so the server will throw Gateway Timeout error .
+Just add the line `TimeOut 6000` anywhere in the hadoop configuration file ie. ,
+`etc/hadoop/conf/hadoop.conf`

 ## Hadoop Automation

 Apache Hadoop is a collection of open-source software utilities that facilitates using a network of many computers to solve problems involving massive amounts of data and computation.
 It provides a software framework for distributed storage and processing of big data using the MapReduce programming model.